Bourne Artificial Grass Installation Services

 Bourne Conservation Commission Requirements for Synthetic Surface Installation Near Protected Areas

-The Bourne Conservation Commission enforces the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), requiring permits for work within 25–50+ feet of wetlands, streams, rivers, or vernal pools.
-Installations over 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
-Synthetic turf can reach 150–180°F, increasing heat island effects compared to natural grass (80–90°F).
-Stormwater runoff may impact the Massachusetts Bay, Cape Cod Bay, and Buzzards Bay watersheds, and microplastic migration is a concern.
+Installations near wetlands, streams, rivers, or vernal pools in Bourne fall under the Massachusetts Wetlands Protection Act (M.G.L. c.
+131, § 40).
+The Conservation Commission enforces buffer zones of 25–50+ feet from sensitive areas.
+Projects exceeding 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
+Synthetic surfaces can reach 150–180°F, contributing to heat island effects, and may increase stormwater runoff into the Massachusetts Bay, Cape Cod Bay, and Buzzards Bay watersheds.
+Microplastic migration and long-term environmental impacts are concerns.
 Erosion control measures, such as silt fencing, are required during installation.
-Coordinate with the Massachusetts Division of Fisheries and Wildlife for habitat protection and plan for long-term disposal or recycling.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for habitat protection.

 Bourne Conservation Department